treebeardtech/kubeflow-bootstrap/README.md

 ## Architecture

-This module is built on top of the official [Kubeflow Manifests repo](https://github.com/kubeflow/manifests) which contains _Kustomizations_ for the various components of Kubeflow.
+This system is built on top of the official [Kubeflow Manifests repo](https://github.com/kubeflow/manifests) which contains _Kustomizations_ for the various components of Kubeflow.

-We provide a terraform and helm-based interface for managing Kubeflow via GitOps
+We provide a terraform and helm-based interface for managing Kubeflow via GitOps.
+Because Kubeflow is a collection of modular components, this project relies on ArgoCD for combining them.

+### Design Tenets

+1. Integrate with production systems that already use Terraform and Helm
+2. Embrace GitOps for Kubernetes resources on the popular ArgoCD project
+3. Enable adoption of cloud-native/AI tools beyond the scope of Kubeflow (e.g. Ray, MLFlow)

 <img src="https://raw.githubusercontent.com/treebeardtech/terraform-helm-kubeflow/main/docs/arch.png" width="650" height="100%">